MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DataLakeStore/v3.3.0/Set-AzureRmDataLakeStoreItemExpiry.md

 ## EXAMPLES

-### --------------------------  Example 1: Set the expiration time for a file  --------------------------
+### Example 1: Set the expiration time for a file
-@{paragraph=PS C:\\\>}

 ```
 PS C:\> Set-AzureRmDataLakeStoreItemExpiry -AccountName "ContosoADL" -Path /myfile.txt -Expiration [DateTimeOffset]::Now.AddHours(2)
 ```

-Sets expiration on the file myfile.txt in account ContosoADL to be two hours from now.
+This command sets expiration on the file myfile.txt in account ContosoADL to be two hours from now.
 This will cause the file to expire (be marked for delete) in two hours.

-### --------------------------  Example 2: Remove the expiration on a file  --------------------------
+### Example 2: Remove the expiration on a file
-@{paragraph=PS C:\\\>}

 ```
 PS C:\> Set-AzureRmDataLakeStoreItemExpiry -AccountName "ContosoADL" -Path /myfile.txt
 ```

-Removes any expiration that was previously set on file 'myfile.txt' in account 'ContosoADL'.
+This command removes any expiration that was previously set on file myfile.txt in the account named ContosoADL.
-This means the file will not automatically expire (be marked for delete) and will need to be manually deleted or set to expire again.
+The file will not automatically expire (be marked for delete) and needs to be manually deleted or set to expire again.

 ## PARAMETERS